rwieruch/blog_robinwieruch_content/pages/about/index.md

 Hi, it's Robin.
 I am a german software engineer from Berlin but working remotely most of the time.
 First of all, thank you for reading my blog.
 It's such a pleasure to have you here!
 Just to make sure: I am the guy on the right-hand side of the picture :)

 A couple of words about my professional life: I graduated from university with a Master of Science in Computer Science in 2014.
 At university [I discovered how empowering it can be to build applications](/what-is-an-api-javascript/) and thus built several applications in different programming languages, domains and platforms.
 Straight out of university, I worked in a full-time position as software engineer on a [large scale web application using JavaScript and Java](https://www.small-improvements.com/?ref=robinwieruch.de) to help thousands of customers to introduce a feedback culture in their companies.
 Those years gave me a lot of practical experiences in the field and I tried to convey a part of the information on my blog.
 During this journey, I found out about teaching as a fulfilling activity and therefore [self-published 2 ebooks](https://leanpub.com/u/rwieruch) and [launched a course platform](https://courses.robinwieruch.de).
 Fast forward in 2017, I decided to be self-employed, doing freelance and consultant work mostly related to web development.
 But I am always keen to learn something new, so I try to push myself every day.
-One of my recent learnings, by doing courses, reading books, listening to audio material and [applying those learnings in JavaScript](/machine-learning-javascript-web-developers/), is machine learning.
-I am open for any opportunities in this field or software engineering, [so find out how to work with me](/work-with-me/).
+I am open for any opportunities in this field or software engineering, [so find out how to work with me](work-with-me/).

 # Values and Mission